carshair/hiring-qa-assessment/README.md

 - `POST /auth/login` - an authorization endpoint.
 This endpoint relies on a v1 endpoint to validate credentials.
 For the purposes of this assignment, you can assume authorization is correctly implemented in v1 APIs.
 - `GET /protected` - a protected resource.
 This endpoint should return a 401 status code unless the user's authorization is validated by V1.

-Scope Clarifications:
+### Scope Clarifications

 - V1 is intentionally left unimplemented.
 Assume V1 is fully tested and operates according to logic used in `feature/authenticated-resource`.
 - Any bugs found in the `feature/authenticated-resource` can be addressed in any of the following ways:
   - Produce a test which fails unless the bug is fixed
-  - Create a branch which fixes the bug, merge that branch into `feature/authenticated-resource`, then sync `feature/authenticated-resource-tests` into `feature/authenticated-resource`
+  - Create a branch which fixes the bug, merge that branch into `feature/authenticated-resource`, then sync `feature/authenticated-resource` into `feature/authenticated-resource-tests`
-  - There is at one bug intentionally included for you to find and address
+  - There is one bug intentionally included for you to find and address
 - Coverage requirements are unspecified, but we would like to see test coverage as high as possible in the time allowed.

 #### Constraints